andrewhowdencom/website/site/content/draft/how-do-you-even-person.md

 So, the crux of the problem I am thinking about is social retribution.
 More generally,

 1. How do you decide the scope of the social community of which you are a member?
-2. How do you decide when someone has violated the (potentially unwritten) guidelines that the community?
+2. How do you decide when someone has violated the (potentially unwritten) guidelines of the community?
 3. How do you decide what the appropriate retribution of the violation should warrant?
 4. How do you decide when to take responsibility for dealing that retribution, and communicating that role to others in the social group?